-- It is important that the patient eats slowly, chewing well so as to take better advantage of the properties of foods.
-Also it is more convenient to make several meals a day, not too abundant.
+It is important that the patient eats slowly, chewing well so as to take better advantage of the properties of foods.
+Also it is more convenient to make several not too abundant meals a day.

 The administration of supplements of vitamins and minerals can be useful, especially zinc.
 A diet rich in products containing this component can be very appropriate since it regulates hormones and enzymes.